-10 Greatest 3D Street Arts of 2011
+10 Greatest 3D Street Art of All Time, Vol. 1

 10. Special Delivery

 "Special Delivery" was created by Melanie Stimmell for the FringeMK Festival in Milton Keynes, UK in June 2011.
 Stimmell was the only U.S based artist invited to the festival to show off her incredible "Renaissance Style" art.

-#9.
-Interactive 3D Picture
+9. Interactive 3D Picture

 This "Interactive 3D Picture" was painted by Manfred Stader at a shopping centre in Gdansk, Poland in June 2011 and creates the 3D illusion with both horizontal and vertical pieces combines to add further depth to the trick of the eye.

-#8.
-The Beatles
+8. The Beatles

 "The Beatles" were painted by the Planet Street Painting team for the James Carling Pavement Art Festival in Liverpool in October 2011.

-#7.
-Santas Grotto
+7. Santas Grotto

 Beever is one of the most famous and well known 3D street art painters and he took 4 days to create this piece in chalk.

-#6.
-Wunderful Life
+6. Wunderful Life

 "Wunderful Life" by Street Advertising Services.
 The team at SAS created this wall and floor piece which measured 100 square metres in London.

 Edgar Muller, who is probably the third most popular 3D street artist (Kurt Wenner and Julian Beever are 1st and 2nd) created this amazing picture in Michigan, USA.
 Titled ‘Phoenix’ by Muller.

 4. Lego Terracotta Army

 Lego Terracotta Army created by Planet Street Painting for the Sarasota Chalk Festival in November 2011.
 The piece won best 3D piece of the festival and publicity for the picture was created by a giant Lego man washing up on the beach before the festival began.

 3. Visit Britain

 The VisitBritain Tour by Joe Hill.
 British Artist Joe, toured several countries around the world creating attention with for famous UK landmarks and events with his 3D artwork.

 2. Reebook Crossfit

 Joe Hill also created this stunning piece at the London Docklands for Reebok Crossfit.
 The piece took a week to create and was 106.5m long and broke the World Guinness record for being the longest anamorphic picture.

 1. Central Shopping Centre

 Qi Xinghua broke the record with his piece in Macau, China.
 The picture was 120m long and was created to celebrate the second anniversary of the Central Shopping Centre in Macau.